unl/UNL_Events/README.md

 2. run `git submodule update`
 3. run `cp config.sample.php config.inc.php`
 4. run `cp www/sample.htaccess www/.htaccess`
-5. run `php composer.php install` Don't get composer through brew, as it is outdated in there.
+5. run `composer install` Don't get composer through brew, as it is outdated in there.
 Instead get it at the composer website.
 6. run `wget -r -nH -np -l 15 --cut-dirs=1 --reject "index.html*,*.LCK" http://wdn.unl.edu/wdn/ -P www/wdn/` to get the latest WDN stuff.
 7. This misses an empty file that the code looks for.
 Run `touch www/wdn/templates_4.0/includes/wdnResources.html`
 8. You need to compile the stuff.
 First, `npm install less-plugin-clean-css` This dependency is missing for some reason.